 Maiella (or Majella) National Park (Chieti, L’Aquila, Abruzzo) is a mountain nature reserve centered around the Maiella calcareous massif.

-Highest peak is Monte Amaro (2,793 m).
-The park is one of the three National Parks of Abruzzo, in the area between L’Aquila, Pescara and Chieti.
+The highest peak is Monte Amaro (2,793 m).
+The park is one of the three National Parks of Abruzzo, in the area between L’Aquila, Pescara, and Chieti.

 Its slopes are cut by long and rugged valleys.